cjbarnes/yumag-plugin/README.md

 ## Differences to WordPress Plugin Boilerplate

-1. All instances of 'plugin-name' etc. can be reliably find-and-replaced across the site
+1. All instances of 'plugin-name' etc. can be reliably find-and-replaced across the site.
+2. Added `Replace_Plugin_Name_Common` class for hooks that run in both admin and public areas.

 ## Installation